wangben88/interventional-robustness/README.md

 ## Installation

 First, obtain the c2d compiler from http://reasoning.cs.ucla.edu/c2d/, which is required for this project.
-Note that they provide a 32-bit binary, so will
+Note that they provide a 32-bit binary, which may not run on modern MacOS releases.

 Second, compile the code from all of the subdirectories.
 This can be done quickly using the shell script provided;
 otherwise follow the instructions in the README in each subdirectory.